10 Holiday Self Care Tips from a Trainer

 The holidays often bring more time with people we may normally be able to avoid, as well as financial pressures to buy gifts, and it’s easy to get caught up in the comparison trap and think everyone else’s families are more “normal” or happy.
 To top it off, many people struggle with intense emotions during the holiday season.

-De-stress from these situations and focus on taking care of yourself with these holiday self-care tips.
+De-stress from these situations and focus on self-care practices with these holiday self-care tips.
 Try one or try them all if you need an extra boost of serenity.
 I bet you’ll be feeling much more relaxed - and maybe even spreading holiday cheer - after adding some self-care to your routine.

 Holiday Self-Care Strategies

-It’s a busy time of year and if you don’t set aside time to take care of yourself, it’s easy to skip workouts and forego resting, sleep, and even meals.
-Schedule your workouts, and “me” time and you’ll feel much more able to handle the holiday stresses.
+The holidays are a busy time of year with a lto of hustle and bustle and if you don’t set aside time to take care of yourself, it’s easy to skip workouts and forego resting, sleep, and even meals.
+Schedule time for both “me time” and your regular workouts or regular physical activity, and treat them like any other appointment.

-The holidays bring many expectations, and if you don’t set boundaries, you can easily end up running around doing a million things for everyone else with no time for you.
-Set boundaries around your basic needs like rest, food, movement, and time to unwind for yourself.
-If someone asks you to do something that’s too time-consuming or draining, set a limit upfront about how long you can spend, or simply say no if you don’t want to do it.
+The holidays bring many expectations, and if you don’t set boundaries, you might end up running around doing a million things for everyone else.
+Set healthy boundaries around rest, movement, and social obligations.
+It’s okay to say no or to limit how long you’ll spend at a gathering.

 Going along with setting boundaries, say no when you don’t want to do something.
 If people ask you to help with things or events you don’t want to be a part of, say no. You can be polite and firm and say “no, thank you, I can’t make it.”
 Sometimes it’s the person, not the situation that makes us want to recoil.
 If someone only brings you down or triggers the worst in you, avoid that person as much as you can.
 You don’t have to make elaborate excuses, just be direct and polite.
 If people do not respect that, it is their problem.